IAmMarcelJung/fabulous-board-example/caravel/README.md

 > [!IMPORTANT]
 > Be sure to wait a few seconds, until the HAT is fully powered on and
 > the Power LED is on.
-Otherwise running the bitstream may silently
+Otherwise, running the bitstream may silently
 > fail.

 Run this command if the GPIO test process has already been executed and the